templep/templep.github.io/index.md

 # Teaching activities

 during the universitary year *2019-2020*:
-   * Mathematics for Computer Science (Tutoring 15h): basics concepts of Mathematics for Cryptography mainly (modular arithmetic, discrete log, symmetric encryption and asymmetric encryption, elliptic curves); for 2nd year of Bachelor students
+   * Mathematics for Computer Science (Tutoring 15h): basics concepts of Mathematics for Cryptography mainly (modular arithmetic, discrete log, symmetric encryption and asymmetric encryption, elliptic curves); for 2nd year of Bachelor students from the Economics department of the University of Namur, Belgium

 during the universitary year *2017-2018*:
    * Programming (Session labs -> 32h): basics of programming (and Object Oriented Programming) in Java to ESIR1 students (equivalent L3 // Bachelor's degree)